 NICE inContact (now NICE CXone) is a cloud-based contact center platform that helps businesses manage their customer service operations.
 The software combines tools for handling calls, messages, and digital communications all in one place.

 At its core, the platform offers ways to route customer contacts, manage staff schedules, analyze performance data, and automate routine tasks.
-It works across various channels including phone, email, chat, and social media, letting agents handle different types of customer interactions from a single dashboard.
+It works across phone, email, chat, and social media, letting agents handle different types of customer interactions from a single dashboard.

 The system includes AI capabilities to help predict call volumes and match customers with the right agents.
 Supervisors can track team performance in real-time and provide coaching when needed.
 There's also a marketplace with over 100 pre-built integrations for connecting with other business tools.

-Pricing varies based on business needs, with several tiers available starting from $71 per user monthly.
-The platform scales to fit both small teams and large enterprise contact centers, with different features available at each level.
+Pricing starts from $71 per user monthly and scales up to $209 depending on features.
+The platform fits both small teams and large enterprise contact centers, with different capabilities available at each tier.

 How much does NICE CXone cost?NICE CXone offers several pricing plans ranging from $71 to $209 per user per month.
 The Digital Agent plan starts at $71, Voice Agent at $94, Omnichannel Agent at $110, Essential Suite at $135, Core Suite at $169, and Complete Suite at $209.
-There's also an advanced CXone Mpower Ultimate Suite at $249 per user monthly.
 Most businesses will need to contact NICE directly for a custom quote based on their specific needs and number of agents.

-Can NICE CXone integrate with my CRM system?Yes!
-NICE CXone can integrate with most popular CRM systems including Salesforce, Microsoft Dynamics, Zendesk, and many others.
+Can NICE CXone integrate with my CRM system?Yes.
+NICE CXone integrates with most popular CRM systems including Salesforce, Microsoft Dynamics, Zendesk, and many others.
 The platform offers over 100 pre-built integrations through their CXexchange marketplace.
 If you need a custom integration, CXone provides RESTful APIs and SDKs that let your developers connect to practically any system.
-This means your agents won't have to switch between multiple applications when helping customers.
+Your agents won't have to switch between multiple applications when helping customers.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry